Missouri Senate committee advances bill to ban texting while driving

 To encourage motorists to ignore their phones, MoDOT has for several years engaged in its “Buckle Up, Phone Down” campaign.

 Along with texts, drivers would be barred from watching movies or streaming video from in-car devices.
-And anyone under 18 would be banned from using any electronic communication device at all while driving, even if the use is hands-free.
+Anyone under 18 would be banned from using any electronic communication device at all while driving, even if the use is hands-free.

 The bans would not apply to law enforcement and would not be applied to devices like citizens’ band or short-wave radio transmitters.